DRIVER EDUCATION PROVIDER AND INSTRUCTOR ACT (EXCERPT)

 (p) Except as otherwise provided in this subdivision, submit a nonrefundable application processing fee with each application for a separate established place of business where records will be maintained as follows:

-(i) $225.00 for a driver education provider who offers adult or teen driver training.
+(i) $225.00 for a driver education provider that offers adult or teen driver training.

-(ii) $360.00 for a driver education provider who offers truck driver training.
+(ii) $360.00 for a driver education provider that offers commercial vehicle driver training.

 (iii) A fee is not required for an additional location that is used for the sole purpose of conducting classroom instruction and at which records are not maintained, enrollments are not made, and staff is not ordinarily assigned, except for the purpose of conducting classroom instruction.

 (q) Provide a statement indicating whether the applicant will use a multiple vehicle driving facility in a driver education course.
-If a facility will be used, both of the following apply:
+If a facility will be used, all of the following apply, as applicable:

-(i) The statement shall include a detailed description of the facility as determined necessary by the secretary of state and its address.
+(i) The statement must include a detailed description of the facility as determined necessary by the secretary of state and its address.

-(ii) A multiple vehicle driving facility review and approval fee of $125.00 shall accompany the applicant's application for a driver education provider certificate.
+(iii) A multiple vehicle driving facility review and approval fee of $125.00 must accompany the applicant's application for a driver education provider certificate.

 (r) Provide other information and documents as prescribed by the secretary of state necessary to determine whether the applicant meets the requirements of this act.